Skip to main content

 • Application fee,

-• Scan of a passport photograph
+• Scan of passport (page with personal details),

 • Graduation diploma of first or second cycle studies and a transcript of records entitling to take up higher studies with the Apostille or legalized in the country in which it was issued,